clsGenerateID step

 Use this step to generate a new ID value.

-Last published at: June 11th, 2024
+Last published at: August 21st, 2025

 Description:

 This step generates a new ID value, using the start value as a reference for the first time and adding +1 to the last stored value in the degenerated table for a specific ID type.
-For example, the step generates a new value of 1001 if the previous value is 1000 and the ID Type is ATP.
+For example, the step generates a new value of 1001 if the previous value is 1000 and the ID Type is CHECK.

 Inputs